airbytehq/terraform-provider-airbyte/docs/resources/source_linkedin_ads.md

 Required:

 - `source_type` (String) must be one of ["linkedin-ads"]
-- `start_date` (String) UTC date in the format 2020-09-17.
+- `start_date` (String) UTC date in the format YYYY-MM-DD.
 Any data before this date will not be replicated.

 Optional:

-- `account_ids` (List of Number) Specify the account IDs separated by a space, to pull the data from.
-Leave empty, if you want to pull the data from all associated accounts.
-See the <a href="https://www.linkedin.com/help/linkedin/answer/a424270/find-linkedin-ads-account-details?lang=en">LinkedIn Ads docs</a> for more info.
+- `account_ids` (List of Number) Specify the account IDs to pull data from, separated by a space.
+Leave this field empty if you want to pull the data from all accounts accessible by the authenticated user.
+See the <a href="https://www.linkedin.com/help/linkedin/answer/a424270/find-linkedin-ads-account-details?lang=en">LinkedIn docs</a> to locate these IDs.
 - `ad_analytics_reports` (Attributes List) (see [below for nested schema](#nestedatt--configuration--ad_analytics_reports))
 - `credentials` (Attributes) (see [below for nested schema](#nestedatt--configuration--credentials))